-At the bottom of the email, there will be a link.
+At the bottom of the email, there'll be a link.
 Often it looks like a real one.
 When you click on it, it'll probably take you through to a professional-looking website – a mirror image of the real thing.
-You’ll comfortably put your password in – and then you can say bye bye to your cash.
+You’ll comfortably put your password in – and then you can say bye-bye to your cash.

 What can I do?

 NEVER EVER EVER EVER click a link and enter your password - no matter how genuine it looks.
 If it looks a genuine security concern, call your bank or visit its published website address.
-If it is genuine you can handle it that way, just never click on these links.
+If it's genuine you can handle it that way, just never click on these links.